 Though the human lives were often shown as subjects to the indifferent passions of the gods, some scholars consider the deaths of Ceyx and Alcyone to be a particularly bleak examples because they do not fit into any larger pattern or purpose in the Greek cosmos.
 In epic cycles like the Iliad and the Odyssey, the self-interested acts of the gods and the loss of human life were painted as part of a larger divine purpose overseen by Zeus.
 In contrast, the actions and motivations of the gods in Ovid’s stories could often seem particularly arbitrary and whimsical.
 The marginal nature of Ceyx and Alkyone’s transgressions in light of their reported good character may suggest, somewhat depressingly, that hubris was considered integral to the human condition and would always be divinely punished.

-Story interpreted by Rick Scott.
+Story interpreted and performed by Sebastian Odell.